 First Sunday of Advent – A

-The measured sobriety of the Advent Masses clashes with the festive rush in the stores.
+The measured sobriety of Advent clashes with the festive rush in the stores.
 And the urgency of the Scripture readings clashes with our secular culture of materialism and individualism.
-And, if the truth be told, the threat of cosmic judgment in today’s Gospel grips us no more than the “eager longing” of the Advent hymns.
+And, if the truth be told, the threat of final cosmic judgment in today’s Gospel grips us no more than the “eager longing” of the Advent hymns.

 Just how are we to identify with this season of Advent?
 Its purple sobriety contrasts with the red and green festival of an American Christmas that begins with October advertising.
-And for all of the expectancy we feel for the coming of Christmas, the coming of Christ Himself can seem so remote and even unlikely.
+And for all of the expectancy we feel for the coming of “the holidays,” the coming of Christ Himself can seem so remote and even unlikely.

 What are we to do?
 We can, of course, feel guilty.
 But guilt is not the keynote of the Advent season either.
 Joy is so characteristic of Advent that nearly every Responsorial Psalm is a Psalm of rejoicing.
 The Advent Psalms don’t say: “Feel guilty that you are not rejoicing.”
 They just say: “Rejoice!”
 But it is not exactly the rejoicing of the office party either.